croaky/blog/articles/ruby-file-guard.md

 code/ruby/lib/github/client.rb
 ```

-I might put this file in `lib/github/client.rb` and
-reference it from other files in `lib/**/*.rb`,
+I can reference `Github::Client` from other files in the project,
 which will not run the code in the `if $0 == __FILE__` guard.

-But, I can also run the file directly to print the return value
-of the `#get` method, which offers a tight feedback loop for testing.
+I can also run the file directly for a tight feedback loop during development.